raspberri05/vault/Computer Science 151/2 - Classes.md

 * If I have the standard main() function with String[] args, jvm will detect that as an entry point
 	* If I additionally make a main() function with different parameters or no parameters, it will just be a function
 * Operator overloading
-	* Java doesn’t allow user-defined operators
+	* Java doesn't allow user-defined operators
 	* Internally Java overloads some operator
 	* + can be arithmetic addition or String concatenation
 * Overload vs Override